 This tour focuses on the middle of Central Park, starting in front of the beautiful American Museum of Natural History.
 From there we will enter the park and explore, seeing everything from a castle to the wild-looking Ramble.
 See an Ancient Egyptian obelisk and the place where Stuart Little raced his sailboat in the E.B.
 White children’s classic.
 Don’t forget to bring along your camera!
 There will be many wonderful photo opportunities throughout.

-Where: Tour departs from the park entrance directly across the street from the American Museum of Natural History at the intersection of Central Park West and 79th Street (map).
+Where: Tour departs from the park entrance directly across the street from the American Museum of Natural History at the intersection of Central Park West, between 80th and 81st Streets (map).
 Tour ends at Bethesda Terrace, on the 72nd Street Traverse through Central Park.

 Duration: Approximately 2 hours.
 Approximately 1 mile in length.

 There are many companies offering walking tours of Central Park.
 However, many offer a limited schedule or only private tours.
 We have listed two additional highly rated companies that also offer regularly scheduled public tours, and we have ordered them by lowest price per person.
 Most of these tours are included at no additional cost on one or more of the tourist discount passes available to you in NYC.
 Click the link to read our comparison post on these passes.
 We have listed which pass(es) each tour is included on in the tour descriptions below.